neovim-plugin/browse.nvim/README.md

    }
    ```

-3. urls with a query parameter
+3. URLs with a query parameter:

    ```lua
    local bookmarks = {